SimonBerens/MazeBusters/README.md

   --Stuff we had time to add--

-  * Now once the maze is solved it MazeSolver will display the path
+  * Now once the maze is solved MazeSolver will display the path
   * Testing is much much easier
   * Code is shorter